 Scotland-bred and London-based, Cocoa Futures are the brainchild of frontman Greg (vocals/bass).
 They specialise in pristine pop harmonics crossed with a taste for the unexpected.
-Greg assembled a band including Dave (drums), Zoe (keys) and Jack (guitar) and first came to prominence in 2014 through the self-released upbeat singles ‘Do Something’ and ‘Scotland’, while commanding distinguished reviews for their select live shows, which included the Great Escape and Camden Crawl festivals.
+Greg assembled a band including Dave (drums), Zoe (keys) and Jack (guitar) and first came to prominence in 2014 through the self-released upbeat singles ‘Do Something’ and ‘Scotland’.

 This early promise served as a staging post for the band to determine their musical direction and decamp to the studio to write.
 And write.
 Crafting and developing manifold demos became a daily pastime for Greg and when he sent a batch of these over to producer Marc Withasee (Micachu & the Shapes), he received a wordless reply that contained an amazing first draft of what would evolve into ‘The Blue’.